 The meeting scheduler lets you invite a contact to review your availability and choose a time to meet with you.
 There are three steps to activating and sending out an invite via meeting scheduler.

-- Set your availability in Copper - You tell Copper what hours of the day you're available to meet with clients.
-For example, you may work 8:30am - 5pm Monday - Friday, and you don't want clients scheduling meetings outside that time.
+- Set your availability in Copper - You set your available hours to meet.
+For example, 8:30am - 5pm Monday - Friday, and you don't want clients scheduling meetings outside that time.
 Copper then looks at your Google Calendar to see what times are available between those hours.
 If, for example, you have a meeting between 10am - 11pm Monday, the meeting scheduler link won't make that time slot available to your contacts.

 - Create an event type - The invite to schedule a meeting with you needs to know a few things: What type of meeting is this, what is the length of time that should be requested, and where will the meeting take place (onsite or virtual are both options).
 Each event type will then be available for step 3.